Computational Foundations for Strategic Coopetition: Formalizing Trust and Reputation Dynamics: Enhanced Experimental Validation

 \begin{definition}[Negativity Ratio] The ratio $\lambda_- / \lambda_+$ measuring asymmetry between trust erosion and building speeds.
 This metric quantifies negativity bias---the empirically established phenomenon that negative events impact trust more strongly than equivalent positive events \cite{rozin2001negativity}.
 Behavioral literature suggests target range between 2.0 and 4.0. \end{definition}

-\begin{definition}[Hysteresis Recovery at 35 Periods] The ratio of maximum achievable trust following a severe violation to the pre-violation trust level, measured after 35 periods of sustained cooperative recovery efforts.
-Values greater than 1.0 would indicate complete recovery; values less than 1.0 indicate trust ceiling constraints from reputation damage.
-This metric quantifies the irreversibility of trust damage. \end{definition}
+\begin{definition}[Hysteresis Recovery at 35 Periods] The ratio of achieved trust following a severe violation to the pre-violation trust level (not the maximum possible trust of 1.0), measured after 35 periods of sustained cooperative recovery efforts.
+Values greater than 1.0 indicate that trust has surpassed the pre-violation baseline through extended cooperation; however, this does not constitute complete recovery since trust would have continued building toward maximum in the absence of violation.
+The difference between achieved trust and the violation-free counterfactual trajectory quantifies the true hysteresis cost.
+Values less than 1.0 indicate that trust ceiling constraints from reputation damage prevent even returning to the pre-violation baseline.
+This metric captures the persistent relationship damage from violations. \end{definition}

 \begin{definition}[Cumulative Damage Amplification] The ratio of total trust damage from multiple small violations to the damage from a single equivalent large violation.
 Values greater than 1.0 indicate superadditive damage accumulation, formalizing the intuition that repeated breaches are disproportionately harmful.
 Literature suggests ratios between 1.3 and 2.0. \end{definition}